xitengfei/cra-template-spring/README.md

+## Cra Template Spring
+A Create React App template With antd, redux, react-router-dom, support typescript and less etc.

-## Why name this project "Spring"
+## Why name this project as "Spring"
-Spring is the beginning of the four seasons of the year let's start every sapling(demo) here.
+Spring is the beginning of a year let's start every sapling(demo) here.

-A sapling can grown up to huge tree.
+> A sapling can grown up to huge tree,
-A demo can grown up to awesome project.
+And a demo can grown up to awesome project.

 ## Need Redux?